steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

-The topology considered describes a transmitter sending coded packets with RLNC from a generation size :math:`g` and field size :math:`q` in a broadcast fashion through a 802.11b channel.
-For the purpose of our example we will start with :math:`g = 5` and :math:`q = 2` (i.e. the binary field) and we will check the completion time in terms of transmissions through the WiFi channel under different situations.
+The topology considered describes a transmitter sending coded packets with RLNC from a generation size :math:`g` and field size :math:`q` in a broadcast fashion through a 802.11b channel to a single receiver.
+For the purpose of our example, we will start with :math:`g = 5` and :math:`q = 2` (i.e. the binary field) and we will check the completion time in terms of transmissions through the WiFi channel under different situations.

 What to simulate?
 -----------------